House Groups restart on the week beginning October 7th

 Wed 7pm (sometimes Thursdays) – 7 Reens Road, Heamoor

-Bible Notes to be used at home from May to July – see below
+Bible Notes to be used at groups or home from October to December – see below

 We value reading and learning from the Bible since it is the foundation of our faith.
 Its teaching never goes out of date because God and people have not changed.
 In the Old Testament we read of how God made the world and tried to establish a relationship with us, which we kept breaking until we were almost completely out of touch with him.
 The prophets looked forward to a time when God would do something new to bring us back to God.
 This special agent or Messiah would be identified with God Himself.